-- (a) a person against whom proceedings have been instituted for an offence under this section; and - (b) another person to whom that person has directly or indirectly made a gift caught by this section,
+- (a) a person against whom proceedings have been instituted for an offence under this section; and - (b) another person to whom that person has directly or indirectly made a gift caught by this section, save that such property is not realisable property if a forfeiture order made by the Court in respect of that property is in force.

-- (9) A gift is caught by this section if- - (a) it was made by a person against whom proceedings have been instituted under this section at any time since the beginning of the period of six years ending when the proceedings were instituted; - (b) it was made by him at any time and was a gift of property- - (i) received by him in connection with illegal activity carried on by him or another; or - (ii) which in whole or in part directly or indirectly represented in his hands property received by him in that connection. - (10) For the purposes of subsection (9), the circumstances in which a person against whom proceedings have been instituted for the offence is to be treated as making a gift include where he transfers property to another person directly or indirectly for a consideration the value of which is significantly less than the value of the consideration provided by him. - 107.
-(1) No person may provide or purport to provide immigration advice or immigration services for any fee, gain or reward unless he is a qualified person.
+(9) A gift is caught by this section if-

+(a) it was made by a person against whom proceedings have been instituted under this section at any time since the beginning of the period of six years ending when the proceedings were instituted; or e (b) it was made by him at any time and was a gift of property- (i) received by him in connection with illegal activity carried on by him or another; or (ii) which in whole or in part directly or indirectly represented in his hands property received by him in that connection. again makir indire ) For the purposes of subsection (9), the circumstances in which a person whom proceedings have been instituted for the offence is to be treated as a gift include where he transfers property to another person directly or by for a consideration the value of which is significantly less than the the consideration provided by him. s r No person may provide or purport to provide immigration advice or ation services for any fee, gain or reward unless he is a qualified person. r ) A person is a qualified person if- (a) he is registered with the Chief Immigration Officer or is 5 2007 Revision employed by, or works under the supervision of, such a person; (b) he is a member or employee of a body which is licensed, or exempted by the Trade and Business Licensing Law (2007 Revision), or works under the supervision of such a member or employee or 7 2010 Revision employee; or(c) he is a person admitted to practise as an attorney-at-law under the Legal Practitioners Law (2010 Revision). • ) Subsection (1) does not apply to a person who- (a) is certified by the Chief Immigration Officer as exempt (in this section referred to as "an exempt person"); 5 (b) is employed by an exempt person;(c) works under the supervision of an exempt person or an employee e of an exempt person; or(d) falls within a category of person specified in an order made by the Governor for the purposes of this subsection. ) descr ) A certificate under subsection (3)(a) may relate only to a specified ion of immigration advice or immigration services.
+I 88
-Provision of immigration services

-- (2) A person is a qualified person if- - (a) he is registered with the Chief Immigration Officer or is employed by, or works under the supervision of, such a person; - (b) he is a member or employee of a body which is licensed, or exempted by the Trade and Business Licensing Law (2007 Revision), or works under the supervision of such a member or employee; or

-(c) he is a person admitted to practise as an attorney-at-law under the Legal Practitioners Law (2007 Revision).

-(3) Subsection (1) does not apply to a person who-

-- (a) is certified by the Chief Immigration Officer as exempt (in this section referred to as "an exempt person"); - (b) is employed by an exempt person; - works under the supervision of an exempt person or an employee of an exempt person; or - (d) falls within a category of person specified in an order made by the Governor for the purposes of this subsection. - (4) A certificate under subsection (3)(a) may relate only to a specified description of immigration advice or immigration services. - (5) Subsection (1) does not apply to a person- - (a) holding an office under the Crown, when acting in that capacity; - (b) employed by, or for the purposes of, a Government department, when acting in that capacity; - (c) acting under the control of a Government department; or - (d) otherwise exercising functions on behalf of the Crown. - (6) An exemption given under subsection (3)(a) may be withdrawn by the Chief Immigration Officer. - (7) Whoever acts in contravention of subsection (1) is guilty of an offence.
+- (5) Subsection (1) does not apply to a person - holding an office under the Crown, when acting in that capacity; (a) - employed by, or for the purposes of, a Government department, (b) when acting in that capacity; - acting under the control of a Government department; or (c) - otherwise exercising functions on behalf of the Crown. (d)

+(6) An exemption given under subsection (3)(a) may be withdrawn by the Chief Immigration Officer.

+(7) A person who acts in contravention of subsection (1) is guilty of an offence.